-The school district shall prepare a request for letters of interest for design-build proposals and shall pre-qualify design-builders in accordance with this section.
-The Request for letters of interest shall describe the project in sufficient detail to permit a design-builder to submit a letter of interest.
+The school district shall prepare a request for letters of interest for design-build proposals and shall prequalify design-builders in accordance with this policy.
+The request for letters of interest shall describe the project in sufficient detail to permit a design-builder to submit a letter of interest.